 Grand Manan Island New Brunswick - Island Life in the Bay of Fundy

-The island of Grand Manan Island off the coast of New Brunswick is on the border between the Bay of Fundy and the Gulf of Maine.
-It is located away from the usual tourist routes and is therefore just a real insider tip.
-As soon as you leave the ferry that connects the island to Blacks Harbor on the mainland, you realize that the clocks are ticking differently here.
-The few cars that leave the ferry disappeared quickly, and then we have the main road - which is also the only road that crosses the island from north to south - convenient for us.
-Only now and then does we encounter another vehicle or a bicycle.
-The people of Grand Manan Island obviously do not know the hustle and bustle.
+Grand Manan Island, off the coast of New Brunswick, lies on the border between the Bay of Fundy and the Gulf of Maine.
+It's off the beaten track, which is precisely why it's still a real insider tip.
+Immediately after stepping off the ferry that connects the island to Blacks Harbor on the mainland, you notice that things move differently here.
+The few cars that leave the ferry quickly disappear.
+Then we practically have the main road to ourselves.
+It's the only road that crosses the entire island from north to south.
+Only occasionally do we encounter another vehicle or a bicycle.
+The residents of Grand Manan Island are clearly not used to rushing around.

-As soon as we arrive, we learn that the sea is in charge on this island.
-Actually we had planned to do a whale watching with the sailboat, but we have to learn that today the wind is too strong and the sea is too rough.
-Therefore, the boats stay in the harbor.
-White crests on the waves confirm this, and I'm glad to have more time exploring the island and not having to struggle with seasickness.
+Upon our arrival, we learned that the sea rules the roost on this island.
+We had actually planned to go whale watching by sailboat.
+However, we learned that the wind was too strong and the sea too rough today.
+Therefore, the boats were staying in the harbor.
+Whitecaps on the waves confirmed this.
+I'm actually glad to have more time to explore the island.
+I don't have to struggle with seasickness.

 The Swallow Tail Lighthouse on Grand Manan Island

-The Swallow Tail Lighthouse north of North Head watches over the harbor entrance and we watch the ferry return to the mainland.
-In the small bay Pettes Cove, which separates the lighthouse from the capital of the island, there are fish traps in which the islanders catch their fish.
-Small boats on the coast wait for calmer sea.
-Only when the waves are lower, their owners can drive out to catch their catch.
-On the other hand, we are happy about the cooling breeze, let the wind blow around our nose and walk on the narrow path over to the lighthouse, from where we have a wonderful view of the Bay of Fundy.
+The Swallow Tail Lighthouse, north of North Head, watches over the harbor entrance.
+We watch the ferry return to the mainland.
+In the small bay of Pettes Cove, which separates the lighthouse from the island's main town, we can see fish traps.
+These are where the island fishermen catch their fish.
+Small boats along the shore wait for calmer seas.
+Only when the waves are lower can their owners go out to haul in their catch.
+We, on the other hand, welcome the cooling breeze.
+We let the wind blow around our faces and walk along the narrow path over to the lighthouse, from where we have a wonderful view of the Bay of Fundy.

 Lobster fishing on Grand Manan Island

-Castalia shows that not only fish are prey to island fishermen.
-There we see numerous piled-up lobster cages in addition to fish lines.
-The modern metal wire lobster traps glow yellow and green.
-It's actually a shame that the old wooden traps that the fishermen made themselves during the winter months are disappearing, but the new cages are also built on the same principle: they consist of two areas - the "kitchen" and the "living room" , two compartments into which the lobsters are lured.
-Through a funnel-shaped net, the lobsters go into the "kitchen" while hunting for the bait laid out in the "living room" and into the "living room" through another funnel net.
-When they have reached the bait, they are trapped, because with their chunky scissors they are no longer able to leave the trap in the same way they came in.
+That fish aren't the only prey for island fishermen is evident in Castalia.
+There, we see numerous lobster cages stacked up next to fishing lines.
+The modern lobster traps made of metal wire glow yellow and green.
+It's a real shame that the old wooden traps are disappearing more and more.
+The fishermen had made them themselves during the winter months.
+However, the new cages are constructed according to the same principle.
+They consist of two areas – the "kitchen" and the "living room."
+These are two compartments into which the lobsters are lured.
+The lobsters, hunting for the bait laid out in the "living room," first enter the "kitchen" through a funnel-shaped net.
+Then they pass through another funnel-shaped net into the "living room."
+Once they reach the bait, they are trapped.
+With their bulky claws, they can no longer escape the trap the same way they entered.

 Seal Cove is worth seeing

-Especially beautiful is Seal Cove, a fishing village that has been around since the 19.
-Century has hardly changed.
-Time seems to be standing still here.
-Wooden fishing sheds stand on wooden posts in the water, on whose roofs dozens of gulls warm in the sun.
-On the paths between the buildings are bumblebees - modern and traditional - and on the walls a few children play with young cats.
-One of the buildings is set up as a kind of museum - you just go inside.
-Admission is not required.
-We see how one once smoked fish in such huts.
-Above our heads is a jumble of wooden poles, on which you hung the filleted fish halves.
-In the center of the building is still the hearth, from the thick smoke rose to make the fish halves durable.
+Seal Cove, a fishing village that has barely changed since the 19th century, is particularly beautiful.
+Time seems to have stood still here.
+Wooden fishing sheds stand on wooden posts in the water.
+Dozens of seagulls warm themselves in the sun on their roofs.
+Bumblebee traps – both modern and traditional – lie along the paths between the buildings.
+A few children play with kittens on the walls of the houses.
+One of the buildings is set up as a kind of museum – you just walk in.
+There is no admission charge.
+We see how fish was once smoked in such shacks.
+Above our heads is a tangle of wooden poles from which the filleted fish halves were hung.
+In the center of the building, you can see the fireplace, from which thick smoke rose.
+This preserved the fish halves.

 The wooden pillars, on which the fishing sheds rise above the water, look fragile, and the windows are no longer all complete.
 This is a strange vehicle in the water, which looks like a slightly too big a bathtub, but - as our companion Darrell assures us - is quite seaworthy and was used for trips in the harbor bay.

-On the shingle walls of the fishing sheds of Seal Cove fishing nets decoratively hang out to dry.
-Elsewhere we see buoys whose different colors are barely recognizable, but we learn that these color patterns were owned by certain fishing families.
-So they could see what their own lobster traps were attached to when they brought them up from the depths of the sea.
+Fishing nets hang decoratively to dry on the shingled walls of Seal Cove's fishing sheds.
+Elsewhere, we see buoys whose distinct colors are barely distinguishable.
+But we learn that these color samples belonged to certain fishing families.
+This allowed them to identify what their lobster traps were attached to.
+This was important when hauling them up from the depths of the sea.

 The southern tip of Grand Manan Island

-At the southern tip of the island we get an impression of the up to 100 meter high cliffs, which extend along the entire west side of the island to the north.
-This is the reason why Grand Manan Island is populated mainly on its eastern side.
-The west coast does not provide easy access to the sea, and winds often bring stormy weather here.
-There is only one road that leads to the west coast to an algae cultivation plant and a small holiday village, which is mainly used by locals.
+At the southern tip of the island, we get a glimpse of the cliffs, which can reach up to 100 meters in height.
+These extend northward along the entire west side of the island.
+This is also the reason why Grand Manan Island is primarily populated on its east side.
+The west coast, on the other hand, offers no easy access to the sea.
+The winds here frequently cause stormy weather.
+There is only one road leading to the west coast.
+This leads to a seaweed farm and a small holiday village primarily used by locals.

 Travel Arrangements: